gongzhenmu/Quic-performance-test/README.md

 Build dependencies: <br />
 ```cd src```<br />
 ```./build/install-build-deps.sh```<br />

+There may be some additional libraries you have to install alongside this (i.e. bzip2):
 ```gclient runhooks```<br />

 These directories will hold the builds: <br />